emiteze/xy-inc/README.md

 >
 > ``` mvn spring-boot:run (this will start the webservice at localhost:8080) ```
 >
-> 4.Open in your browser the URL ` http://localhost:8080/swagger-ui.html `
+> 4.Open in your browser the URL ` http://localhost:8080/swagger-ui.html ` to test the webservice or use any HttpClient that you want.

 ## Endpoints